 - Thunderstorms: The sudden loud kabooms and cracks of thunder can be terrifying for a family dog with noise anxiety.
 Hearing the noise can lead to panic attacks and attempts to hide or escape the noise.

 - Fireworks: The unpredictable, explosive sound of fireworks is a common trigger for noise sensitivity in dogs.
-Holidays like the Fourth of July and New Year’s Eve can be particularly challenging for sensitive dogs.
+Holidays like the Fourth of July, Halloween and New Year’s Eve can be particularly challenging for sensitive dogs.

 - Construction Noises: Outdoor background noise such as heavy rumbling machinery, Jackhammers, and intense drilling sounds from construction sites can be particularly stressful and may cause a fear response.